omarrabdelkader/theworldofnodejs/README.md

 ![How to create files using Node.js](https://i.ibb.co/tLb75Qb/Screenshot-2023-03-16-224500.png)

-It’s an array with a type: “Buffer,” and the data is in the decimal number system because of the JSON method.
+<p>It’s an array with a type: “Buffer,” and the data is in the decimal number system because of the JSON method.
 Node.js buffers accept all case variations of encoding strings that they receive.
-For example, UTF-8 can be specified as 'utf8', 'UTF8', or 'uTf8'.
+For example, UTF-8 can be specified as 'utf8', 'UTF8', or 'uTf8'. </p>
 ----------------------
 <h3> File System </h3>